Nico2d/nico-watzig-portfolio/readme.md

-# Portfolio Project with Next.js and Vercel
+# Portfolio Project with Next.js and Notion

 This project is a personal portfolio website built using Next.js and deployed on Vercel.
 It integrates with Notion to fetch data and convert it into projects displayed on the website.